haivala/dj-usb-tkit/README.md

 `cargo run` does not require Tauri CLI.
 Tauri CLI is required for release bundle builds (`tauri build`).

 ## Release Bundles

+Published builds are available on the [Releases](https://github.com/haivala/dj-usb-tkit/releases) page.
+To build your own:

 ### macOS